DataKind-UK/Welcome-Centre-DataCorps-Code/README.md

     * Dependency Score = (Number of Referrals in next 12 months - Number of Gaps) / 52
     * Gap = period longer than 28 days - want to penalise sustained unbroken usage.
     * A fraction between 0 and 1 where a score of 1 would be a referral a week for a year.

-* [High-level what the model is and why it is a sensible choice]
+* [High-level what the model is and why it is a sensible choice - ???]

 ### Technical detail

 ### Guide to installation/setup